michaelWagner/tetris/README.md

 [tetris]: https://michaelwagner.github.io/tetris/

-A JavaScript implementation of the classic game.
+A JavaScript/jQuery implementation of the classic game.